Canada's Iamgold restarts Suriname mine after coronavirus halted operations

 The country has 1,079 cases of coronavirus and 21 deaths, according to official figures.

-(Reporting by Ank Kuipers, writing by Brian Ellsworth Editing by Marguerita Choy)
+(Reporting by Ank Kuipers, writing by Brian Ellsworth and Luc Cohen Editing by Marguerita Choy and Grant McCool)

 ((brian.ellsworth@thomsonreuters.com; 58 212 655 2660; Reuters Messaging: brian.ellsworth.thomsonreuters.com@reuters.net, @ReutersVzla))